 - Nothern Lights Natural Gas Pipeline

 The Northern Lights pipeline system has a total length of 7,377 kilometres (4,584 mi), of which around 2,500 kilometres (1,600 mi) is used to transport Russian gas to Europe.
+Link

 The pipeline runs from the Urengoy gas field through Vuktyl, Ukhta, Gryazovets, Torzhok and Smolensk to Minsk in Belarus and from there to Poland, Ukraine and Lithuania.A part of the newer Yamal–Europe pipeline runs parallel to the Northern Lights pipeline.A branch line from Gryazovets through Saint Petersburg to Vyborg supplies the Saint Petersburg area and Finland.
 A third parallel line will be added to this branch to supply the Nord Stream pipeline.
 In Torzhok, the Northern Lights pipeline intersects with the Moscow–Saint Petersburg pipeline supplying the Saint Petersburg area, Latvia and Estonia.
 The Minsk–Vilnius–Kaliningrad branch line supplies Lithuania and Kaliningrad Oblast while the Ivatsevichy-Dolyna branch line supplies Ukraine and the Kobrin-Brest-Warsaw branch line supplies Poland.